-There are also certain types of property may also have limited theft coverage. ( money , securities)
+There are also certain types of property that may also have limited theft coverage (money, securities).

 Some businesses have exposure to “pollutants” that can cause damage to their property as well as migrating off their property & damage another property.
 A pollutant could be a chemical, fuel oil, gas, asbestos, etc. Most standard liability policies exclude coverage for damage caused by pollution.